 Developed in collaboration with Valve and Microsoft, HP's newest headset, the HP Reverb G2, delivers a more immersive VR experience than ever before.
 The G2 appears to have everything you could ever want from a VR headset: it’s lightweight, comfortable, boasts excellent visuals, provides immersive soundscapes via its off-ear speaker system, has good tracking, performance capability and so much more.
-Without a doubt, the Reverb G2 introduces a new standard in VR and will certainly whip up a storm with competitors HTC, Oculus and Valve.
+Without a doubt, the Reverb G2 introduces a new standard in VR and has certainly whipped up a storm with competitors HTC, Oculus and Valve.

-The Reverb G2 is a PC, Mixed Reality VR headset, and is available for pre-orders right now, with deliveries expected early December.
-No Lighthouse base stations are required as the headset uses inside-out tracking, similar to the Rift S and Cosmos.
-The HP Reverb G2 is a vast improvement over its predecessor, the G1, with improved controllers, comfort, manual IPD adjustment and better visual clarity.
+The Reverb G2 is a PC, Windows Mixed Reality - VR headset.
+It doesn't require Lighthouse base stations, as the headset uses inside-out camera tracking, similar to the Rift S and Vive Cosmos.
+The HP Reverb G2 is a vast improvement over its predecessor, the G1, with improved controllers, comfortable head strap and face-plate padding, manual IPD adjustment, as well as better sound and visual clarity.

 As far as resolution goes, the HP Reverb G2 has the same resolution as the G1.
 However, the G2’s LCD displays have been massively improved, delivering far better picture quality.
 In fact, it's said that the G2 has the best picture quality out of any other VR headset currently on the market.
 The displays consist of 2 full RGB striped matrix LCD panels, running at 90Hz, with a whopping resolution of 2160 x 2160px per eye, providing a combined resolution of 4,320 x 2160px - blowing the socks off any of the leading VR headsets.
 To give you an idea of just how good the resolution is: the display offers a whopping 9.3 million pixels, two and a half times more than the Rift S - which is already pretty damn good!